teamlumos/terraform-provider-lumos/docs/index.md

 page_title: "lumos Provider"
 subcategory: ""
 description: |-
-  Lumos:
-      The Lumos API gives you the building blocks to administer and extend Lumos programmatically.
+  Lumos: The Lumos provider allows you to manage resources such as Apps, Permissions, and Pre-Approval Rules
-      Our REST API provides a management interface for the AppStore and a read interface for the Lumos Core.
-      Go to https://developers.lumos.com to see our complete documentation.
 ---

 # lumos Provider

-Lumos:
-    The Lumos API gives you the building blocks to administer and extend Lumos programmatically.
+Lumos: The Lumos provider allows you to manage resources such as Apps, Permissions, and Pre-Approval Rules
-    Our REST API provides a management interface for the AppStore and a read interface for the Lumos Core.
-    Go to https://developers.lumos.com to see our complete documentation.

 ## Example Usage